Oklahoma State Cowboys football: Head coaches

-The Cowboys have had 23 head coaches in their history.
-The current head coach, Mike Gundy, was hired on January 3, 2005.
+The Cowboys have had 25 head coaches in their history.
+Current head coach Eric Morris was hired on November 25, 2025, and introduced as the head coach on December 8.
 For the first four seasons the team played without an official head coach.
 The team's first head coach, F. A. McCoy, was hired in 1905 and coached for a single season.
-Gundy is the all-time leader in games coached (245), wins (166) and years coached (19), while Pappy Waldorf is the all-time leader in winning percentage (.735).
+Mike Gundy is the all-time leader in games coached (260), wins (170) and years coached (21), while Pappy Waldorf is the all-time leader in winning percentage (.735).
 The coach with lowest winning percentage is Ted Cox (.233).
 Eight coaches have led the Cowboys to postseason bowl games: Jim Lookabaugh, Cliff Speegle, Jim Stanley, Jimmy Johnson, Pat Jones, Bob Simmons, Les Miles and Mike Gundy.
 Six coaches have won conference championships with the Cowboys: John Maulbetsch, Lynn Waldorf, Lookabaugh, Jennings B. Whitworth, Stanley, and Gundy.
 One coach, Lookabaugh, retroactively won a national championship with the Cowboys.
 Four head coaches, Maulbetsch, Waldorf, Exendine, and Johnson have been inducted in the College Football Hall of Fame.